drupalprojects/memcache/README.txt

 memcache.db.inc IS DEPRECATED AND IS NOT RECOMMENDED.
 It is still distributed with the 6.x-1.x branch, but will not be included in any further versions and may be removed in future 6.x releases.

+## memcache_extra_include and database.inc ##

+In the above instructions, mapping a bin to 'database' stores the cache to the database instead of memcache.
+This is actually done by the file database.inc, which is copy and pasted from DRUPAL/includes/cache.inc.
+If you want to provide an alternate file instead of database.inc to handle the cache calls to 'database', override the variable memcache_extra_include in settings.php to provide the location of the file to include.
+This only applies if you are using memcache.inc (not memcache.db.inc, which we've already mentioned is deprecated).

 ## Advanced Configuration ##